Twoja twarz brzmi znajomo: Season 17 (2022)

-The seventeen season premiered on 2 September 2022 – 4 November 2022.
+The seventeenth season premiered on 2 September 2022 – 4 November 2022.
 Piotr Gąsowski and Maciej Dowbor returned as the hosts.
 The judges are Małgorzata Walewska, Katarzyna Skrzynecka and Michał Wiśniewski.
 Krzysztof Cugowski was replaced by Robert Janowski as new judge.
 The previous edition was won by Johan Danzel Waem and opened the new edition.
 Lesław Żurek appeared as a guest judge, replacing Michał Wiśniewski in the fourth episode.